Ultrasound in Cleveland, offices are in Beachwood, Westlake, and Middlefield

 How are ultrasounds done?

 A gynecology ultrasound is performed like other common ultrasounds.
-An ultrasound technician or doctor will place gel on your belly and move the transducer over your baby.
+A technician or doctor will place gel on your belly and move the transducer over your baby.
 These are known as transabdominal ultrasounds.
 Transvaginal ultrasounds visual the pelvic structures through an internal probe inserted through the vagina.

 What is the difference between OB/GYN ultrasounds?